originphp/framework/docs/components.md

 ```

 If you want to use a component within a component then you call the `loadComponent` method, the component will then be lazy loaded when you next call it.
+When you load a component within a component, this component will not have callbacks executed unless the component is already loaded in a controller.

 ```php
 class MathComponent extends Component